 David is 'over the moon' about his achievement.
 'The course was delayed by the pandemic, so ticking it off feels like a milestone moment in my career.
 Even though I'm no longer in a care role, I still do what I do to make sure our services are the best they can be for our people.'

-Could you give us a bit of background to your career with Persona?
+Could you give us a bit of background on your career with Persona?

 I’ve been with Bury Council and then Persona for 12.5 years now.
-I started as a care assistant at Grundy Day Centre back in 2008 when I was new to the working world and only had 6 months care experience under my belt.
-At the time I thought of it as a job I was really lucky to get, but I ddin’t think of it as a career, but more of a plug-the-gap job that I could do until I decided what I wanted to do with my life.
+I started as a care assistant at Grundy Day Centre back in 2008 when I was new to the working world and only had 6 months of care experience under my belt.
+At the time I thought of it as a job I was really lucky to get, but I didn’t think of it as a career, but more of a plug-the-gap job that I could do until I decided what I wanted to do with my life.
 Well I absolutely loved working at Grundy and I was soon trying to think of ways to progress my career in care.
-It’s always been the people that keep me coming back, both the staff and the customers.
-And even though I’m no longer in a care facing role I still do what I do to make sure our services are the best they can be for our people.
+It’s always been the people that keep me coming back, both the staff and people we support.
+And even though I’m no longer in a care-facing role I still do what I do to make sure our services are the best they can be for our people.

 What is the qualification you’ve just completed?

 I just completed the NEBOSH general certificate in Occupational Health and Safety.
-The course is the equivalent of an A level, and the learning was all crammed into the month of November, with a final exam taking place in December.
+The course is the equivalent of an A level, and the learning was all crammed into November, with a final exam taking place in December.

 How did Persona support you to do this qualification?